pensjonatus/flash-fiction/blog/nothing-wrong.md

 ---
-title: 'Nothing Wrong'
+title: Nothing Wrong
 date: '2014-05-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It is going to be a cold night on deck, boatswain.
 I know you are not in